 Read more about Pilliga National Park

-One of the iconic landscapes of inland Australia, Pilliga Forest (or sometimes called the Pilliga Scrub) is made up of Pilliga Nature Reserve, Timmallallie National Park, Pilliga West, and East State Conservation Areas.
+Pilliga Forest, sometimes called Pilliga Scrub, is one of the iconic landscapes of inland Australia.
+It's made up of Pilliga Nature Reserve, Timmallallie National Park, Pilliga West, and East State Conservation Areas.

 Highlights in this park